 47. IIFYM: If It Fits Your Macros.
 Like explained above, this diet is based off reaching certain numbers for your macros.
 The whole concept with this is you can eat whatever as long as you hit those macros.
 Don’t take that as only eating pop tarts though, we still want fruits and veggies

 48. Paleo: Also referred to as the Caveman diet, the concept behind this is to only eat what our prehistoric ancestors ate.

 49. Keto: Keto is a diet that focuses on very little carbs, and a ton of fats.
 Keto is short for ketosis, which is what happens to your body when you eat a lot of fats and not many carb

 50. Low-Carb Diet: When people take the fun out of life.
 Haha!
 Just kidding.
-This term is most commonly used when people want to shed
+This term is most commonly used when people want to shred

 So there you have it!
-Knowing these 50 Gym terms will get you from newbie to expert real quick!
+Knowing these 50 fitness terms will get you from gym beginner to expert real quick!
 What term is new for you and which ones have you heard?
 I wanna know!

 Until next time!